PhD Work

 Overview

 If you've made it here, then that means I can still do some HTML!
-Anyway, welcome to the section of my website regarding my MRes Transfer Talk on the 5th October.
-Here, I've added some stuff augmenting my talk.
+Anyway, welcome to the section of my website regarding my PhD!
+Here you'll find information on talks I've given, stuff I've written and other generally cool stuff about viscoelastic materials.

 Weissenberg Effect